HWal/Water_meter_reader/README.md

 ==============================================

 An attempt to convert an image of a water meter into the numbers showing water usage.
-Note: This is not a general application, but written around my specific water meter type.
+Note: This is not a general application.
+It is written around my specific water meter.
-Other meters/cameras may need some of the code to be edited.
+By editing the code, other meters may have their readings decoded in the same way.

 Hardware
 --------
-* A water meter
+* A water meter, type ROSSWEINER OR MEIBES DE-09-MI001-PTB016
-* An ESP32 cam webcam
+* An ESP32 CAM webcam

 The camera is cheap, and can be found on Ebay.